AndrewJBateman/pean-stack-api-display/README.md

 * Run `npm outdated` to see if any npm dependencies are outdated.
 * Get yourself API keys for the Nasa, Google Maps and News apps
 * Run `ng serve` for a dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
-* Run `npm run lint` to lint test entire codebase using TSLint.
+* Run `npm run lint` to lint test entire client-side codebase using TSLint.
 * Run `npm run build` to generate a build file without SSR
 * Run `npm run build:ssr` to generate a build file with SSR.
 Add `defer=""` to browser css file ref.
 * Run `npm run serve:ssr` to see on a dev server `http://localhost:4000`